 six senses bhutan

 Six Senses Bhutan is a collection of five boutique lodges, each with its own character, environment and experiences.
-Located in Paro, Thimphu, Punakha, Gangty and Bumthang, all within the amazing Himalayan Kingdom of Bhutan – known for its rich diversity of flora and fauna along with omnipresent spirituality and colorful culture.
+Located in Paro, Thimphu, Punakha, Gangty and Bumthang, all within the amazing Himalayan Kingdom of Bhutan.
 Visit the hotel website.

 como uma paro

 COMO Uma Paro, is an intimate, 29-room resort featuring the most exclusive private villas in Bhutan with an enviable location in the Paro Valley.
-This puts you within striking distance of the country’s great cultural landmarks.
 The style combines local artisanship with COMO’s contemporary style, while activities range from yoga to Himalayan adventures.
 Visit the hotel website.

 como uma punakha

 COMO’s second hotel in Bhutan, COMO Uma Punakha is an intimate, luxury lodge located at the far western end of the lush Punakha Valley.
 From their picturesque base overlooking a snake-like bend in the Mo Chu river, Uma Punakha is ideally located for those who wish to explore this remote Himalayan Kingdom.
 This 11-room hideaway offers views of terraced rice fields, the temple of Khamsum Yuley Namgay, and snowcapped Himalayan peaks.
 Visit the hotel website.

 gangtey lodge, amankora, Bhutan

 Looking to extend your trip?

 For the ultimate trip to relax and recharge, how about combining Bhutan & India on the ultimate spiritual escape!
 On this customized journey, you can join local monks for daily prayers and blessings in Bhutan before hopping across the border to get ahead of the crowds and visit the Taj Mahal at sunrise, and find peace in the Himalayan foothills at a world-class wellness retreat.
-Please get in touch today, to find out more.
+Get in touch, to find out more.